ch4mpy/spring-addons/samples/tutorials/servlet-client/README.md

 - allow access to index to all users (authenticated or not)
 - allow access to login page only to non-authenticated users

-The first rule is easy to implement: add `/` to the list of `permitAll()`, but the second is a two-stage rocket: insert a filter before the login one and a  new authorization manager doing the opposite of `isAuthenticated`:
+The first rule is easy to implement: add `/` to the list of `permitAll()`, but the second requires to insert a filter before the login page one (there is a special "login page" filter which bypasses requests authorization):
 ```java
 static class LoginPageFilter extends GenericFilterBean {
 	@Override